kitajs/docs/recipes/migration.md

 :::

-For this migration, there are a lot of useful resources on the internet, some of them are:
+For this migration, there are many useful resources on the internet, such as:

 - https://sitepoint.com/express-to-fastify-migrate
 - https://blog.appsignal.com/2023/06/28/migrate-your-express-application-to-fastify.html